soph-g/soph-g.github.io/README.md

 # sophiegill.dev

-🚧 My personal site, currently under construction! 🚧
+Home to my musings on web development and learning to code 🕸 👩🏼‍🏫 📝‍

-## How to use
+## 💃🏼 How to use 💃🏼

 ```
 bundle install